Character assassination: In a totalitarian regime

 The effect of a character assassination driven by an individual is not equal to that of a state-driven campaign.

 The state-sponsored destruction of reputations, fostered by political propaganda and cultural mechanisms, can have more far-reaching consequences.
 One of the earliest signs of a society's compliance to loosening the reins on the perpetration of crimes (and even massacres) with total impunity is when a government favors or directly encourages a campaign aimed at destroying the dignity and reputation of its adversaries, and the public accepts its allegations without question.
 The mobilisation toward ruining the reputation of adversaries is the prelude to the mobilisation of violence in order to annihilate them.
 Generally, official dehumanisation has preceded the physical assault of the victims.

 Specific examples include Zersetzung, by the Stasi secret service agency of East Germany, and kompromat in Russia.
-It was also prevalent during the Red Scare in the United States, being carried out by both the government and the media.

-The International Society for the Study of Character Assassination

-The International Society for the Study of Character Assassination (ISSCA) specializes in the academic study and research of how character attacks and character assassinations have been executed in both history and during contemporary times.
-In July 2011, scholars from nine countries gathered at the University of Heidelberg, Germany, to debate "the art of smear and defamation in history and today".
-They formed a group to study character assassination throughout the ages.
-The group included historians, political scientists, and political psychologists.
+Studying the concept